Thomas Paine: An 18th Century English Radical, Founding Father and Author of the Rights of Man

 Come and learn about this astonishing political activist, who wrote Common Sense and The Rights of Man.
 He deserves to be better known.

-Sheila Seymour: After a career in IT, from 2004 I was a tutor to the First Year History students at Royal Holloway College, University of London.
+Sheila Seymour: After a career in international IT project management, from 2004 I was a tutor to the First Year History students at Royal Holloway College, University of London.
 My role was to introduce them to new aspects of, and approaches to, history after years of following tightly structured curricula.
 It was a wonderful job – but demanding.
-It was not only the students whose love of history was stimulated, and I look forward to sharing my experiences.
+It was not only the students whose love of history was stimulated.
+I like the corners of history that aren’t covered at school or college: brave people, forgotten events – even outrageous people or those made to seem duller than they were by the passage of time.
+And I love sharing what I’ve discovered.